Applied mathematics and physics in programming of robots (ELE130)

 Apply mathematics and physics to solve various problems in robot programming.
 Understand and be able to explain the concepts numerical integration, filtering and numerical derivation, as well as be able to implement and use these numerical methods in MATLAB and Python.
 Develop, implement and simulate ODE-based models of dynamic systems using balance laws in kinematics, fluid dynamics and thermodynamics (impulse, mass and energy balances).
-Get an introduction to selected topics in kinematics, thermodynamics, fluid dynamics, electricity theory, wave physics and electromagnetism.
+Get an introduction to selected topics in kinematics, thermodynamics and fluid dynamics.

 Course code